opencontainers/distribution-spec/spec.md

 The `Content-Length` header MUST match the blob's actual content length.
 Likewise, the `<digest>` MUST match the blob's digest.

+Registries that do not support single request monolithic uploads SHOULD return a `202 Accepted` status code and `Location` header and clients SHOULD proceed with a subsequent PUT request, as described by the [POST then PUT upload method](#post-then-put).

-Successful completion of the request MUST return either a `201 Created` or a `202 Accepted`, and MUST include the following header:
+Successful completion of the request MUST return a `201 Created` and MUST include the following header:

 ```
 Location: <blob-location>